-For the purposes of this guidance, 'a right to a licence' means that someone is not disqualified by their immigration status from holding an operator or a PHV or taxi driver licence.
+For the purposes of this guidance, 'a right to a licence' means that someone is not disqualified by their immigration status from holding an operator or taxi driver licence.
 There may be other reasons why you may be prohibited from issuing a licence, which still stand.
 This guidance does not relate to these other reasons, for example, because of the fit and proper person test.

-For all operator and PHV and taxi driver licence applications made (sent) on or after 1 December 2016, you must comply with the legal requirement not to issue a licence to someone who is disqualified from holding the licence by reason of their immigration status.
-You must discharge this duty by either carrying out an online check, or by requiring the applicant to submit one or more of a number of prescribed documents which show that the applicant has permission to be in the UK and undertake work as an operator or a PHV or taxi driver.
+For all taxi operator and driver licence applications made on or after 1 December 2016, you must comply with the legal requirement not to issue a licence to someone who is disqualified from holding the licence by reason of their immigration status.
+You must discharge this duty by either carrying out an online check, or by requiring the applicant to submit one of a number of prescribed documents which show that the applicant has permission to be in the UK and undertake work as a taxi driver or operator.
 The check must be performed when the applicant applies for a licence or applies to renew or extend their licence, whether for the full statutory term or for a lesser period, on or after 1 December 2016.
 For those who have time-limited permission to be in the UK, you must repeat the check at each subsequent application to renew or extend the licence until such time as the applicant demonstrates that they are entitled to remain indefinitely in the UK.
-The documents referred to in the list of acceptable documents in Annex A of the Employers guide will indicate whether the individual has temporary permission to be in the UK or is entitled to remain indefinitely in the UK or is entitled to remain
+The documents referred to in the list of acceptable documents in Annex A of the Employers Guide will indicate whether the individual has temporary permission to be in the UK or is entitled to remain indefinitely in the UK.
+The list of acceptable documents is explained in section 3.